bmander/typescript-for-nonbeginners/typescript-for-nonbeginners.md

-# Typescript for nonbeginners: a primer for C/Python programmers
+# TypeScript for non-beginners: a primer for C and Python programmers

 ## Introduction
 ### Explanation of TypeScript and its relationship to JavaScript